 Look for Support Close to Home

 You might be surprised to find long distance parents in your own social circle who just don’t talk about it, because of the aforementioned stigma.
-Go through your own address book, and facebook friends list and consider whether any of the people you know might live apart from their kids, but who you might have never thought of because they downplay it.
+Go through your own address book, and facebook friends list and consider whether any of the people you know might live apart from their kids.
+You might not have noticed before because ldps often downplay it.

 Although some in your social and family circles will not know how to support you, you will find that many will support you if they know how.
 Matthew posted about his (very supportive) partner and said :